mnicstruwig/advent-of-code-2020/README.md

 project in a new language.

-For the 2020 problems, I'm using it to learn [Clojure](https://clojure.org/index), alongisde my daily staple, Python.
+For the 2020 problems, I'm using it to learn [Clojure](https://clojure.org/index), alongside my daily staple, Python.

 I have no hard intentions to finish *every* problem, nor to work on a problem every day.
 This is just a little bit of fun to see how far I can get!